microsoft/DirectXShaderCompiler/docs/DXIL.rst

 32  FirstbitLo                    returns the FirstbitLo 33  FirstbitHi                    returns src != 0?
 (BitWidth-1 - FirstbitHi) : -1
 34  FirstbitSHi                   returns src != 0?
 (BitWidth-1 - FirstbitSHi) : -1
-35  FMax                          returns the FMax of the input values 36  FMin                          returns the FMin of the input values 37  IMax                          returns the IMax of the input values 38  IMin                          returns the IMin of the input values 39  UMax                          returns the UMax of the input values
+35  FMax                          returns a if a >= b, else b 36  FMin                          returns a if a < b, else b 37  IMax                          returns the IMax of the input values 38  IMin                          returns the IMin of the input values 39  UMax                          returns the UMax of the input values